 May 092019

-RC High Pass Filter
+What is an RC High Pass Filter?

 An RC high pass filter is a circuit made by a resistor and a capacitor connected in series, as shown in the image below.

 The RC low pass filter allows only the passage of frequencies above a particular frequency called cut-off frequency (Fc) and eliminates frequencies below this frequency.
-These RC high pass filters are not perfect so two analyzes are done.
+These RC high pass filters are not perfect, so two analyzes are done.

 An analysis with an ideal filter and another with a real filter.
 The unit of frequency is: Hertz or cycles per second.